find your perfect postgrad program

 Students can specialise in one of several areas of the visual arts, depending on their personal artistic practice and interests.
 Many institutions promote a vibrant interdisciplinary approach to the visual arts, so candidates are able to combine two or more interests in their studies.

-Fine Art: Fine art covers those art practices that have historically been seen to define art for art’s sake (as opposed to applied art, where functionality is important).
-So this area of study can include painting, sculpture and conceptual art.
+Fine art: Fine art covers those art practices that have historically been seen to define art for art’s sake (as opposed to applied art, where functionality is important).
+So, this area of study can include painting, sculpture and conceptual art.
+Take a look at the MA Fine Art at University of the Arts London as a good example of a course in this area.

-Photography: Still photography is another possible avenue within a visual arts masters.
+Photography: Still photography is another possible avenue within a visual arts masters degree.
 Students may produce a conceptually coherent series of images or develop new ways of approaching photography (often using digital image manipulation technology).
 Photographers can be either studio based or work in the field – and funding opportunities may exist to help cover travel costs where appropriate.
+Goldsmiths, University of London’s MA Photography Practice includes emerging technologies, such as AI image generation, and is assessed via a portfolio submission and coursework.

-Digital Media: Creating artworks using digital technology is increasingly becoming a viable path within a postgraduate visual arts degree.
-The seeming ubiquity an exponential expansion of digital imagery in the modern world makes this a cutting edge area of study.
+Digital media: Creating artworks using digital technology is increasingly becoming a viable path within a postgraduate visual arts degree.
+The seeming ubiquity and exponential expansion of digital imagery in the modern world makes this a cutting-edge area of study.
+The MA Visual Communication at the University of Salford is one such option.

-Games Design: Video game design is another area that a candidate can specialise in.
-Working with digital technology, students may seek to generate new concepts for game visuals or seek to work in an interdisciplinary way, bringing elements of game design in conjunction with other areas of visual arts, such as animation.
+Games design: Video game design is another area that a candidate can specialise in.
+Working with digital technology, students may seek to generate new concepts for game visuals or look to work in an interdisciplinary way, bringing elements of game design in conjunction with other areas of visual arts, such as animation.
+The University of Liverpool offers an MA Game Design which is completed in 12 months and aims to equip students to find work post-study in their chosen field.

 There are many reasons for studying a visual arts masters degree – and many great experiences to be had – as these quotes from recent students show.